ahoorab/cdk-iac/README.md

 I work as a Cloud Engineer / DevOp so I would love to have a single place where I can store and mange all of my AWS Resource from.
-I also want to be able to normalise the stacks by defining Constructs that perform tasks specific to my needs without have to duplicate code.
+I also want to be able to normalise the stacks by defining Constructs that perform tasks specific to my needs without have to duplicate code across multiple stacks.

 **Presently with CDK:**
-* when you create an 'main' class that you add the Stack too, you hardcode the name of that stack
+* when you create an 'main' class that you add the Stack too, you hardcode the name of the CloudFormation stack
-* you can add parameters to the cdk.json but this isn't really scalable
+* you can add parameters to the cdk.json but this isn't really scalable across a large number of applications in multiple AWS account and VPCs.
 * there are other ways of passing parameters in, but these could still be annoying to manage

-How this project attempts to solve these potential problems:
+**How this project attempts to solve these potential problems:**
 * the 'main' class (or template as this project refers to them) can be reused across similar applications
+* the name of the CloudFormation stack is dynamic even when using the same Template file
-* You can define properties in external files to provide good flexibility
+* You can define properties in external files to provide good scalability for applications/DTAPs and VPCs.

 # How to use
 Using the tool is very simple.
 1. git clone the project
-2. remove my applications, infrastructure, template and resource files if you will not be needing them
+2. remove my Template, Stacks and resource files if you will not be needing them*
-3. add your own applications, infrastructure, template files and create your own resources
+3. add your own Template and Stack files along with your own resources
 4. run the cdk-iac.sh script (see below)

+*If you want to use my Stacks as examples to get yourself started feel free.

 # Implementation
 ## Structure
 ### Java classes
 * stack : Contains the classes that define the Cloudformation stacks
-* template : The 'main' classes that CDK calls initially
+* template : The 'main' classes that CDK calls initially, that defines an Application structure
 * utils : Contains global utility classes